pydantic/speedate/README.md

 * Duration: `±...` - all duration formats shown here can be prefixed with `+` or `-` to indicate positive and negative durations respectively

+In addition, unix timestamps (both seconds and milliseconds) can be used to create dates and datetimes.

+See [the documentation](https://docs.rs/speedate/latest/speedate/index.html#structs) for each struct for more details.

 This will be the datetime parsing logic for [pydantic-core](https://github.com/samuelcolvin/pydantic-core).

 ## Usage